SkollRyu/SkollRyu/README.md

 ### Hi there 👋
 My name is Ryu and I'm a Computer Science student studying at the University of Sussex.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on [Go Practice](https://github.com/SkollRyu/GoPractice)

 📫 How to reach me by email: [sixmilk0128@gmail.com](sixmilk0128@gmail.com) or LinkedIn: [https://www.linkedin.com/in/ryu-wong/](https://www.linkedin.com/in/ryu-wong/)